kerphi/nodejs-install-env/README.md

 # nodejs install script

 This script helps to install nodejs in your home directory.
+NodeJS is downloaded, compiled and installed in ~/local/ and stow is used to handle multiple nodejs versions.

 Example:
 <code>
-./install-home-nodejs
+./nodejs-install-env
 </code>

 To install nodejs 0.6.18 :
 <code>
-./install-home-nodejs --node-version=0.6.18
+./nodejs-install-env --node-version=0.6.18
 </code>

 To install nodejs 0.7.9 :
 <code>
-./install-home-nodejs --node-version=0.7.9
+./nodejs-install-env --node-version=0.7.9
 </code>